Axiverse Lampposts: Initial conditions

 Because the intermediate region is not sharply defined, we adopt a simple conservative criterion and classify an axion as relevant if $c_i' > \zeta_{\rm obs}$ (and irrelevant otherwise).
 In terms of the physical parameters, this condition is

-The parameter space where the condition \cref{eqn:anthropic-condition} is satisfied is shown in \cref{fig:anthropic-parameter-space}.
+The parameter space where the condition of \cref{eqn:anthropic-condition} is satisfied is shown in \cref{fig:anthropic-parameter-space}.
 The shaded gray region indicates the values of $(m,f_{\rm GS})$ for which an axion is relevant in the sense of \cref{eqn:anthropic-condition}, i.e.\ it can naturally contribute $\zeta\gtrsim \zeta_{\rm obs}$ for typical initial conditions.

-The black boundary scales as $m^{-1/2}$ and corresponds to the high-scale inflation regime in which the axion potential during inflation is negligible, $\Lambda^4=m^2 f_{\rm GS}^2 \ll H_I^4$.
-In this case the misalignment angle is approximately drawn from a flat distribution on $[-\pi,\pi]$, and the typical relic abundance follows the usual scaling $\Omega\propto m^{1/2} f_{\rm GS}^2$ (cf.\ \cref{eqn:axion-relic-abundance}).
+The boundary scales as $m^{-1/2}$ and corresponds to the high-scale inflation regime in which the axion potential during inflation is negligible, $\Lambda^4=m^2 f_{\rm GS}^2 \ll H_I^4$.
+In this case the misalignment angle is approximately drawn from a flat distribution on $[-\pi,\pi]$, and the typical relic abundance follows the usual scaling $\Omega\propto m^{1/2} f_{\rm GS}^2$ [cf.\ \cref{eqn:axion-relic-abundance}].

 The colored curves show how this criterion is modified at larger masses for finite $H_I$.
 Once $m$ is large enough that inflationary fluctuations populate only a narrow range of misalignment angles, the typical misalignment is set by the equilibrium width $\theta_0^2\sim 3H_I^4/(8\pi^2 m^2 f_{\rm GS}^2)$.
-Substituting this expression into the misalignment abundance cancels the explicit $f_{\rm GS}$-dependence, so the relevance condition becomes approximately a statement about $m$ alone (equivalently, $\Omega\propto H_I^4/m^{3/2}$ in this regime).
+Substituting this expression into the misalignment abundance cancels the explicit $f_{\rm GS}$-dependence, so the relevance condition becomes approximately a statement about $m$ alone (equivalently, $\Omega\propto H_I^4m^{-3/2}$ in this regime \cite{Ho:2019ayl}).
 As a result, the high-mass boundary of the relevant region becomes approximately vertical: for $m$ to the right of the corresponding cutoff, inflation is low enough that typical $\theta_{0,i}$ values are naturally small, so these axions underproduce and no longer satisfy \cref{eqn:anthropic-condition}.
 This $f_{\rm GS}$-independence of the large-mass boundary was also noted in \cite{Reig:2021ipa}.

 Determining the anthropic probability for an axiverse with hierarchical masses and an arbitrary scale of inflation therefore amounts to computing \cref{eqn:bookkeeping-result}, but only counting the axions that lie within the anthropic region, as only the relevant axions will contribute: